-Internet sales have grown every year and will continue to grow into 2016 as the U.S. consumer becomes more tech-savvy and consumer confidence in online shopping rises.
+Internet sales have grown every year for the past decade at roughly 1% a year.
+In 2020, because of Covid-19’s impact on our consumer behavior, e-commerce grew 10% – indication that the U.S. consumer has become more tech-savvy and consumer confidence in online shopping has risen, by necessity or interest.
 With this trend continuing, retailers with more advanced supply chains and better distribution systems will have a significant advantage in the market.
 Shipping has now become a vital aspect of retail as online consumers expect faster, accurate deliveries.
 This new trend in the market has sparked retailers to innovate in their supply chain and shipping methods – as can be seen by companies like Amazon experimenting in drone use.
 Advanced distribution in the modern economy allows for large retailers to centralize much of their sales, eliminating the need for outlet stores as products are shipped directly from warehouses.
 Efficiently run distribution thus can dramatically cut overhead costs for retailers.

 Retail Job Market Challenges

 The cost of labor will continue to increase and with the popularity of new minimum wage legislation gaining traction it may not be long until employers are forced to pay wages that are not sustainable with their current business model.
-According to the Bureau of Labor Statistics (BLS), the median hourly wage of retail workers is $10.47 per hour.
-This means almost half of all retail workers make less than $10 an hour, so if the minimum wage is raised to that rate we can expect to see a reduction in the number of employees are willing to hire.
+According to the Bureau of Labor Statistics (BLS), the median hourly wage of retail workers is $12.14 per hour or roughly $25,250 per year.
+With more chatter around government of a potential mandate to increase federal minimum wage to $15/hour, there could 2nd and 3rd order consequences that affected the economy.

 Another consequence of labor becoming more expensive is that machines will replace it, which is a growing trend among supermarket retailers as self-checkout lines are replacing traditional cashiers.
 As consumer online use continues to grow and overhead costs for retail stores rise expect to see retailers try to centralize distribution as much as possible to cut costs and stay economically competitive.